edhongcy/docker-phppgadmin/README.md

-This Project is fix phppgadmin some issue with container
+This Project is phppgadmin on container